-The mission of the Indiana University School of Informatics and Computing is to excel in education, research, and civic engagement in the field of informatics, an integrative discipline which advances knowledge in education and research.
-Along with the many schools and departments located on the Indiana University Purdue University urban Indianapolis campus, The School of Informatics and Computing is firmly committed to a welcoming environment, a diverse faculty and student body, and to efforts which support Indiana's economic development.
+The mission of the Indiana University School of Informatics and Computing is to excel in education, research, and civic engagement in the field of informatics, an integrative discipline which advances knowledge in

 - 1. computing, information, and media technologies; - 2. the implications those technologies have for individuals and society; and - 3. their application to any field of study adapting to the challenges of the Information Age.